AmariahAK/wisdom-drop/README.md

 # Growth & Discipline Wisdom of the Day (December 11 2025)
 > “Fall in love with the process, and the results will come.”
 > — Eric Thomas

+# Resilience / Comeback Energy Wisdom of the Day (December 12 2025)
+> “Rock bottom became the solid foundation on which I rebuilt my life.”
+> — J.K.
+Rowling